raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_5.md

 You need to find out what conversion factor is required to convert Celsius to Fahrenheit.
 ---/hint---
 ---hint---
-This formula is trickier than a simple multiplication.
+This formula is a little trickier than a simple multiplication.
 You need to multiply by 9/5 *and then* add 32.
 ---/hint---
 ---hint---
 ```python